 Entertainers.
 The Entertainers are a select group of singers.
 Emphasis is upon popular repertoire and choreographed performance.
 The Entertainers perform often for various civic and school functions.
+(E)

 Environmental Club.
 The Environmental Club is composed of students having interest in environmental issues and programs.
 Membership is open to all students of the College.
+(E)

-ESJC Cheerleaders.
-The ESJC Cheerleaders promote the ESJC athletic program and the College.
+EOCC Cheerleaders.
+The EOCC Cheerleaders promote the EOCC Athletics program and the College.
 In addition to cheering at basketball games, the cheerleaders are involved in many activities such as teaching clinics, judging high school cheerleader tryouts, parades, special programs for area schools and more.
-Students wishing to participate in the ESJC Cheerleaders must demonstrate ability in the various aspects of cheerleading and must be energetic and outgoing.
+Students wishing to participate in the EOCC Cheerleaders must demonstrate ability in the various aspects of cheerleading and must be energetic and outgoing.
 Tryouts are held during spring semester each year to select a new squad, with a maximum of ten scholarships awarded per year.
+(E)